-Yes this is really me with Sandra Brown (before the restraining order kicked in ).
+Yes this is really me with Sandra Brown (before the restraining order kicked in :P).
 And I look like a ghost who’s haunting her.
 Cell phone cameras.
 Ptth!

 Over the past couple of weeks, we have been talking about the unique nature of marketing books and the equally unique challenges this can present to writers…who need to market yet still need time to write great books.
 I can always tell when there has been a major conference, namely because the Twitterverse comes alive with writers (usually the agented ones) in a total panic trying to barter a kidney for anyone who can find them a cloning machine.
 What has happened?